 Once we’d gathered all the eggs of the right colours we joined another queue to receive our prize.
 I was delighted – delicious, amazing French chocolate.
 The husband and I were fighting the kids for a taste – happily I managed to sneak a couple of the dark chocs while they snaffled the milk and white ones.
 It was definitely an Easter treat!

 - The gardens are vast, and it’s quite a distance to some of the attractions, so if you have really little ones with you I’d suggest using a pushchair (most paths are accessible, if pretty bumpy!) or a baby-carrier

-- They do mark out an area for toddlers to experience their own mini-hunt
+- They mark out an area for toddlers to experience their own mini-hunt close to the entrance

 - It can get very busy, but there’s plenty of room for everyone to spread out

 - Dogs on leads are welcome